mao1910/mao1910/README.md

 <!-- TODO
-Move the Joke somewhere else
-Change the 3stats boxes around, possibly two on top and one on bottom Fix the Activity section // EDIT Activity & RSSfeed Elaborate the Goodbye Typing message; make it longer, break the 4th wall, or add a portion of a Tolkien book or Shakespeare's poem
+Change the 3stats boxes around, possibly two on top and one on bottom Fix RSSfeed
-Organize Spotify Playlists
+Fix Spotify Playlists
-Add Portfolio, Discord, Linkedin
+Fix Socials [Portfolio, Discord, Linkedin]
-Maybe add Public Repositories of selected Projects
+In the future, add Public Repositories of Selected Projects -->
--->